Homestead Protection Act Massachusetts

 If you are considering purchasing a Massachusetts home one of the things you may be asked at some point, more than likely by your attorney or even possibly by the bank’s attorney, is whether you would like to have Massachusetts Homestead Protection.

-There are some things however that the homestead declaration does not protect against.
+There are some things however that the Massachusetts homestead declaration does not protect against.

-The following are exempt from the Massachusetts Homestead Law:
+The following are exempt from the Homestead Law

-- Debts established prior to the acquisition of the homestead.
+- Debts established prior to the acquisition of the Massachusetts homestead.

-The protection only extends to one primary residence.
-You can not have homestead protection on multiple propertiees
+The Massachusetts Homestead protection only extends to one primary residence.
+You can not have homestead protection on multiple properties that you own.

-In 2010 The Massachusetts Homestead Protection Was Revised.
+In 2010 Homestead Protection in Massachusetts Was Revised

 The change in Mass Homestead Law was filed on January 2nd 2010 and is known as House Bill No.1584.
 Below is a summary of the changes that took place: